crazyscot/qcp/README.md

 The brief version:

 1. We ssh to the remote machine and run `qcp --server` there (with no further args, i.e. you can use `command="qcp --server"` in your authorized_keys file)
+   * there is also an option to use ssh subsystem mode, if you prefer to set that up
 1. Both sides generate a TLS key and exchange self-signed certs over the ssh pipe between them
 1. We use those certs to set up a QUIC session between the two
 1. We transfer files over QUIC